adrianjost/dedent-tabs/README.md

 - [\\`](https://github.com/adrianjost/dedent-tabs/blob/d23380be141ccf7ba704f7b1e6ba9d3f0d388783/__tests__/dedent-tests.js#L83)
 - [\\\$ and \\{](https://github.com/adrianjost/dedent-tabs/blob/d23380be141ccf7ba704f7b1e6ba9d3f0d388783/__tests__/dedent-tests.js#L87)

-This is caused by having to bypass the native escape character handling to be able to handle newlines correctly.
+The reason these escape characters are not fully supported is due to having to bypass the native escape character handling (using the raw property) in order to be able to handle newlines correctly.

 There are plans to correct this in the future ([see Issue #109](https://github.com/adrianjost/dedent-tabs/issues/109)).

-All escape characters are supported when [using a regular string](https://github.com/adrianjost/dedent-tabs/blob/d23380be141ccf7ba704f7b1e6ba9d3f0d388783/__tests__/dedent-tests.js#L118) and calling dedent-tabs as a function.
+All escape characters are supported when [calling dedent-tabs as a function](https://github.com/adrianjost/dedent-tabs/blob/d23380be141ccf7ba704f7b1e6ba9d3f0d388783/__tests__/dedent-tests.js#L118).

 ## License